TA-Data-Analyst/Data_Analysis_Portfolio/README.md

 ### Global Mycobacteria Tuberculosis Analysis

-## Study Projects
+## Practice Projects
-This section showcases some evidence of work done during my learning through courses and online resources.
+This section showcases some evidence of work done during my learning through courses and online resources where I have practiced to apply new tools and functions.

 ## Presentation Skills
 This section will list various materials that I have created to showcase my presentational skills.